Detroit: Become Human

-Detroit: Become Human is a 2018 adventure video game developed by Quantic Dream and published by Sony Interactive Entertainment.
+Detroit: Become Human is a 2018 adventure game developed by Quantic Dream and published by Sony Interactive Entertainment.
+It was released for the PlayStation 4 in May 2018.
+Quantic Dream released a port for Windows under license from Sony in December 2019.
 The plot follows three androids: Kara (Valorie Curry), who escapes her owner to explore her newfound sentience and protect a young girl; Connor (Bryan Dechart), whose job is to hunt down sentient androids; and Markus (Jesse Williams), who devotes himself to releasing other androids from servitude.
+The player's choices affect the course and outcome of the story.

 Detroit: Become Human is based on Quantic Dream's 2012 technology demonstration Kara, which also starred Curry.
 To research the setting, the developers visited Detroit, Michigan.
 Writer and director David Cage completed the script in over two years.
 An engine was built to complement the game and hundreds of actors were cast before shooting and animation.
 Philip Sheppard, Nima Fakhrara, and John Paesano served as composers for Kara, Connor, and Markus, respectively.
-It was released for the PlayStation 4 in May 2018 and Windows in December 2019.

-Detroit: Become Human was met with generally favourable reviews from critics, who praised the setting, visuals, story, main characters, their voice actors, the impact choices had on the narrative, and flowchart feature, but criticised the motion controls, mishandling of historical and thematic allegories, and aspects of the plot and characters.
-In addition to being Quantic Dream's most successful launch, the game is also the company's best-selling game, at 8 million units sold by January 2023.
+Detroit: Become Human received generally positive reviews from critics, who praised the setting, visuals, story, main characters, the quality of motion capture and voice acting, the impact choices had on the narrative, and flowchart feature, but criticised the motion controls, mishandling of historical and thematic allegories, and aspects of the plot and characters.
+It is Quantic Dream's most successful launch and best-selling game, at 11 million units sold by December 2024.

 Gameplay

 Detroit: Become Human is an adventure game played from a third-person view, which is subject to a set and controllable perspective.
-There are multiple playable characters who can die as the story continues without them; as a result, there is no "game over" message following a character's death.
+There are three playable characters who can die as the story continues without them; as a result, there is no "game over" message following a character's death.
 The right analogue stick on the DualShock controller is used to interact with objects and observe one's surroundings, the left is for movement, and R2 scans an environment for possible actions; the motion controls and touchpad are also employed.
 Via quick time events and dialogue decisions, the story will branch out depending on which choices are made.
 These can be viewed in a flowchart during and immediately after a given chapter; the player can rewind to certain points in the story to reshape decisions in the event of regret.
 Certain scenes feature countdowns, which force quick action.
 Levels abound with magazines for players to read.
 The playable characters are: